 While certain compounds could be considered interchangeable, I see no need to rotate compounds in and out during a mass building phase.

 The primary growth promoters of that stack are Testosterone and Nandrolone, but the dosages of each would be highly dependent on individual gene expression and health markers (as well as basic things like blood pressure).

-I've been on therapeutic HRT for years so I would milk this compound progression again if I wanted to and experience significant progress without needing to jump straight into an advanced stack.
+I've been on therapeutic TRT for years so I would milk this compound progression again if I wanted to and experience significant progress without needing to jump straight into an advanced stack.

 It should take you at least a couple years of cycling before you work your body up to a point where a protocol designed using advanced cycle framework is even necessary to deploy to break muscle building plateaus.